 - End consumer doesn’t gain or lose anything in the VAT system as there is no credit for them.

 - Since VAT is a tax on the expense, this tax is regressive in nature, and it affects the poor more than rich as they spend more proportion of their income.

 Limitations of Value Added Tax (VAT)

-As VAT is consumption based tax, it is an additional burden to the end consumers.
+As VAT is a consumption-based tax, it is an additional burden to the end consumers.
 The VAT is added to the price of the products, and the end consumer cannot avail of any credit or set off for the VAT paid by them.
 Therefore, it may affect the consumption pattern of the consumers and demand & supply for the goods may vary.
 Though VAT contributes revenue to the government, it may reduce the purchasing power of the consumer, and it can cause revenue loss to the economy as a whole.
-Tax will be considered as inefficient if the revenue loss because of the shift in demand is more than the revenue gained by the government by levying VAT.
+Tax will be considered as inefficient if the revenue lost because of the shift in demand is more than the revenue gained by the government by levying VAT.
 This is also known as a deadweight loss.

-VAT is one of the most effective tax systems.
+The VAT is one of the most effective tax systems.
 In underdeveloped and developing countries VAT makes significant revenue contributions to the government as it is in the form of consumption tax.
 In the VAT tax evasion can be avoided, unlike sales tax where it is easy to fiddle with.
 VAT brings a balanced tax system in the country.
 It also ensures fairness and uniformity in the process.

 This has been a guide to what is Value Added Tax and its definition.
 Here we provide you the formula to calculate VAT along with examples, advantages, and disadvantages.
 You can learn more about fixed income from following articles –